Computing Shor's algorithmic steps with classical light beams: Abstract

 \section{Abstract}

 When considered as orthogonal bases in distinct vector spaces, the unit vectors of polarization directions and the Laguerre-Gaussian modes of polarization amplitude are inseparable, constituting a so-called classical entangled light beam.
-We apply this classical entanglement to demonstrate theoretically the execution of Shor's factoring algorithm on a classical light beam.
-The demonstration comprises light-path designs for the key algorithmic steps of modular exponentiation and Fourier transform on the target integer 15.
-The computed multiplicative order that eventually leads to the integer factors is identified through a four-hole diffraction interference from sources obtained from the entangled beam profile.
-We show that the fringe patterns resulted from the interference are uniquely mapped to the sought-after order, thereby emulating the factoring process originally rooted in the quantum regime.
+Equating this classical entanglement to quantum entanglement necessary for computing purpose, we show that the parallelism featured in Shor's factoring algorithm is equivalent to the concurrent light-path propagation of an entangled beam or pulse train.
+A gedanken experiment is proposed for executing the key algorithmic steps of modular exponentiation and Fourier transform on a target integer $N$ using only classical manipulations on the amplitudes and polarization directions.
+The multiplicative order associated with the sought-after integer factors is identified through a four-hole diffraction interference from sources obtained from the entangled beam profile.
+The unique mapping from the fringe patterns to the computed order is demonstrated through simulations for the case $N=15$.

-\section{introduction}
+\section{Introduction}

-Non-zero correlation between space-like events was initially debated in the famous Einstein-Podolsky-Rosen thought experiment~\cite{Einstein}.
-This contemplated correlation was later quantified by Bell's inequality~\cite{Bell} and CHSH inequality~\cite{Clauser}, which subsequently give rise to the concept of quantum entanglement~\cite{Mermin}.
-Violating the law of locality, entanglement has long been thought of as a unique feature only for systems operating in the quantum regime~\cite{Horodecki}.
-But recent investigations have revealed that entanglement to some partial extent can be emulated in classical systems~\cite{Spreeuw,Qian,Aiello}.
-In particular, the classical entanglement between the polarization direction and the polarization amplitude is experimentally verified~\cite{Qian-1}; so is that between the polarization and the Orbital Angular Momentum (OAM) in a Laguerre-Gaussian (LG) beam~\cite{Song}.
+Non-zero correlation between space-like events was initially debated in the famous Einstein-Podolsky-Rosen thought experiment~\citep{Einstein}.
+This contemplated correlation was later quantified by Bell's inequality~\citealp{Bell} and CHSH inequality~\citep{Clauser}, which subsequently give rise to the concept of quantum entanglement~\citep{Mermin}.
+Violating the law of locality, entanglement has long been thought of as a unique feature only for systems operating in the quantum regime~\citep{Horodecki,Pang,Hobson}.
+But recent investigations have revealed that entanglement to some partial extent can be emulated in classical systems~\citep{Spreeuw,Qian,Aiello}.
+In particular, the classical entanglement between the polarization direction and the polarization amplitude is experimentally verified~\citep{Qian-1}; so is that between the polarization and the Orbital Angular Momentum (OAM) in a Laguerre-Gaussian (LG) beam~\citep{Song}.